meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

 When preparing your dataset, it can be useful to leave the original date and time fields in your documents intact.
 In the example above, we keep the `year` field because it is more readable than the raw `timestamp`.
 :::

-After adding a numeric timestamp to all documents, index your data as usual:
+After adding a numeric timestamp to all documents, [index your data](/reference/api/documents.md#add-or-replace-documents) as usual.
+See below for an example using our nonexistent video games dataset.

 ```sh
 curl \